Gallio/mbunit-v3/src/Gallio/Runners/Gallio.PowerShellCmdlet/Readme.txt

-In order to install the Cmdlet you must use the InstallUtil utility in a normal command window (this will be automated by Gallio's installer in the future):
+The installation of the Gallio Cmdlet is automated by the end-user installer package.
+However, for development purposes you can install the Cmdlet using the InstallUtil.exe utility in a normal command window as follows:

-    %SystemRoot%\Microsoft.NET\Framework\v2.0.50727\InstallUtil [Path]\Gallio.PowerShellCmdlet.dll
+    %SystemRoot%\Microsoft.NET\Framework\v2.0.50727\InstallUtil [Path]\Gallio.PowerShellCommands.dll

 After that open PowerShell and execute the following command:

-    Add-PSSnapIn GallioCmdlet
+    Add-PSSnapIn Gallio

+Then you can run Gallio with:

+    Run-Gallio [assemblies]

 Be aware that each time you open PowerShell you will need to repeat the last step.
 If you want to save the configuration you must export